kempniu/evmapy/README.rst

     - if *type* is *key*: the key(s) to "press" (see ``/usr/include/linux/input.h`` for a list of valid values),
     - if *type* is *exec*: the command(s) to run,

+  - *(optional) mode*:

+    - *all (default)*: *trigger* will be treated as a combination of events,
-  - *(optional) sequence*: if set to *true*, *trigger* will be treated as a sequence of events; otherwise, *trigger* will be treated as a combination of events; defaults to *false*,
+    - *sequence*: *trigger* will be treated as a sequence of events,
+    - *any*: *trigger* will be treated as a list of alternative events, any of which causes the action to be performed,

-  - *(optional) hold*: if set to a positive value (which is only allowed when *sequence* is *false*), this action will only be triggered once all events listed in *trigger* will have been active for the given number of seconds; otherwise, it will be triggered immediately; this value is a floating point number, i.e. fractions of seconds can be used; defaults to *0* (i.e. immediate triggering),
+  - *(optional) hold*: if set to a positive value (which is only allowed when *mode* is **not** *sequence*), this action will only be triggered once sufficient triggers will have been active for the given number of seconds; otherwise, it will be triggered immediately once sufficient triggers are active; this value is a floating point number, i.e. fractions of seconds can be used; defaults to *0* (i.e. immediate triggering),

 - *axes*: list of input device axes, each of which must have all of the following properties assigned: